About the Showroom

 Conrad joined The Society in 2003 and gained his WSET (Wine & Spirit Education Trust) Diploma soon after in 2006.
 Working as the fine wine and bin-end co-ordinator he is responsible for sourcing bin ends and wines for the Vintage Room, as well as organising the biannual bin-end sales and fine wine events held in The Showroom.
 Conrad is also a member of The Society's Quality Assurance Team and is a keen blogger on various wine-related topics.
 Passionate about all aspects of wine, especially matching with food, Conrad cites the Alsace and Rhône as his favourite regions.

 Brian Digweed, Stock Controller/Cellar Showroom Assistant

 Brian holds the Intermediate WSET qualification and is currently studying for his Advanced exams.
-Brian is responsible for stock and also prepares the collections.
-Brian's favourite wine regions are Loire and Italy.
+Brian is responsible for stock and also prepares members' collection orders.
+His favourite wine regions are Loire and Italy.

 Patricia Healy, Showroom Assistant

-Patricia started as a Saturday assistant and she now works part time during the week.
-Patricia is a big fan of the The Society's Corbières, which she describes as consistently good.
+Patricia started as a Saturday assistant and she now works part-time during the week.
+She's a big fan of the The Society's Corbières.

 David Connor, Showroom Assistant